calband/calchart/GETTING_STARTED.md

 ```
 git clone https://github.com/calband/calchart.git ./calchart
+cd calchart
+git submodule update --init --recursive
 ```

+**Note:** The CalChart viewer will be built automatically as part of the CMake build process if Node.js is installed.
+If you don't have Node.js and want the full viewer functionality, install it from [nodejs.org](https://nodejs.org/) before building.

 You should see the project being downloaded, and it should appear to be similar to:
 ```